markgbeckett/zx80/linear-algebra/README.md

 3. Enter the size of the system to be solved
 4. Enter the system row by row (including the right-hand side)
 5. Check the system has been entered correctly: enter `Y` to confirm or `N` to reenter
-6. The computer will solve the system (assuming it is solveable).
+6. The computer will solve the system (assuming it is solveable)

-Example: if four apples and four oranges cost £3.60 and two apples and 10 oranges cost £5.80, how much does each apple and each orange cost?
+**Example:** if four apples and four oranges cost £3.60 and two apples and 10 oranges cost £5.80, how much does each apple and each orange cost?

-Solution: Convert the problem to a linear system:
+**Solution:** Convert the problem to a linear system:

 ```
 4.x + 4.y = 360